farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 #### 3.2 Designing Data Pipelines
-`etl.py:` I created a `Data model to pipeline` with `etl.py` script file to read, transform all the relevant data files made them ready for immediately available for data analysis.
+`etl.py:` I created my first `Data model to pipeline` with `etl.py` script file to read, explore, transform all the relevant data files and made them immediately available for data analysis.
 After the needed data-cleaning transformation, I did sent them back to cloud data storage source as a parquet file.
-By following the data model any analysts can filter, join and extract out needed data and learn valuable insight.
+By following the data model an analyst can filter, join and extract out needed data and learn valuable insight from them.

-`AWS Redshift:` I chose Amazon Redshift to store and analyze data, because redshift can efficient handle large amount of analytical data...?

-`Apache Airflow:` I chose Apache Airflow to complete this data pipeline because of its ease of use, has ready-to-use operators that can be used to integrate Airflow with S3 and Redshift.
-It's graphical UI can be used to monitor and manage work flows.
-It is easy to check the status of tasks and to schedule the tasks.........
+`Apache Airflow:` I also used Apache Airflow to automate this data pipeline because of its ease of use; it has ready-to-use operators that can be used to integrate Airflow with Amazon S3-bucket.
+One of the cool thing of Airflow is it's graphical UI which can be used to monitor and manage data pipeline in real time task flows.
+To automate the data pipeline processes we can schedule all the task in certain frame and use SLA for efficient follow up management.

 ### `Step 4:` Run ETL to Model the Data
 --------------------------------------------------------------------------------------------------------------